 21 Ridiculously Magical Things to Do in Tallinn in Winter

-Red roofs, candy-colored façades, spires reaching skywards in shades of green and silver, all against the backdrop of the Baltic Sea.
+There’s just something about those red roofs, candy-colored façades, spires reaching skywards in shades of green and silver, all against the backdrop of the Baltic Sea.
+For me, Tallinn is what I dream of when I think of historic European cities.
+And for that reason, it’s one of my favorite places to visit in Europe in winter.

 In winter, the masses of tourists clear Tallinn’s city center and it’s somehow easier to see beyond the postcard-perfect streets into the modern, beating heart of a young and creative Estonia.

-Without further ado, here are my favorite things to do in winter in Tallinn!
+Without further ado, here are my favorite things to do in winter in Tallinn from my Christmassy travels there!

 21 Best Things to Do in Tallinn in Winter